 Step onto the Lost Forty trail and look up.
 Take in the towering red and white pines.
 Many of these trees are over 300 years old!
 The Lost Forty Scientific and Natural Area is managed for its old growth character.

 Less than two percent of Minnesota’s forested land today is considered old growth.
-Minnesota's state red pine "Big Tree Champion" is found here, standing at 120 feet tall with a circumference of nine feet seven inches.
+Minnesota's state red pine "Big Tree Champion" is found here, standing 120 feet tall with a circumference of 9 feet 7 inches.

 Summer naturalist hikes are scheduled during the summer.
 Check the Norway Beach Visitor Center schedule for dates and times.

-Other big pine areas include the Pike Bay Loop near Cass Lake, MN.
+Other big pine areas include the Pike Bay Loop near Cass Lake, Minn.
 Drive or bike around Pike Bay to take in the red and white pine forest.
-You will notice signs of the 2012 storm/blowdown event.
+You will notice signs of the 2012 storm event.